-C. CAMERA POLICY
+B. CAMERA POLICY

-If a student must have a camera on campus, he or she must seek permission from the Headmaster or Dean of Student Culture.
-Designated photographers for the newspaper, yearbook, or cinematography should have their "press badge" with them indicating permission to have a camera on campus.
-Of course, cell phones are most people's cameras today, so a combination of this policy with the cell phone policy is enforced in those cases.
+If a student must have a camera on campus, he or she must seek permission from the Headmaster or Dean of Students.
+Designated student photographers for the newspaper, yearbook, or cinematography should have their "press badge" with them indicating permission to have a camera on campus.
+Cell phones may not be used as cameras.

-D. LAPTOP, COMPUTER, TABLET AND E-READER POLICY
+C. LAPTOP, COMPUTER, TABLET AND E-READER POLICY

-The use of laptop computers or tablets on campus for writing essays or working on projects is a privilege reserved for Rhetoric School juniors and seniors (grades 11 and 12).
+The use of laptop computers or tablets on campus for writing essays or working on projects is a privilege reserved for Rhetoric School seniors (grade 12).
 Their use in the classroom, however, is at the discretion of the individual class instructor.
 Laptop computers or tablets are not allowed during study halls.
 Additionally, laptop computers and tablets on campus should only be for educational purposes.
 Playing games, viewing saved media (movies, etc.), listening to saved media, accessing the internet for purposes other than research, checking emails, and the like are not acceptable usages.